Meeting the needs of vulnerable clients

 So, if your client has capacity to do so, you should confirm your instructions directly with the client by seeing them on their own, especially if detailed information has been provided by someone else.

 Clients may seek legal advice (for example to make a will, an LPA or a significant gift) because they have been influenced or told by someone, such as a family member, that they ought to do so.
 This ‘influence’ may be well-intentioned and sensible.

 However, if you suspect that a client's instructions are the result of coercion or pressure (‘undue influence’), you cannot act unless you have satisfied yourself that the instructions are the client's wishes.
 See the SRA Code of Conduct for Solicitors, RELs and RFLs, paragraph 3.1.

 You also have an overriding interest to protect your client's best interests under Principle 7.

 Assessing whether undue pressure is being used to make an LPA

-It is a legal requirement that an independent person must form an opinion that at the time when the donor signs the LPA:
+It is a legal requirement that an independent person, who may be a solicitor must form an opinion that at the time when the donor signs the LPA:

 - they understand its purpose and the scope of the conferred authority

 - no fraud or undue pressure is being used to induce the donor to create the LPA